 Estimated Future Payouts Under Non-equity Incentive Plan Awards.
-As described in the Compensation Discussion and Analysis section above, the maximum bonus amount is 300% of base salary, which is payable if the Company meets its financial operating income margin goal, subject to adjustment downward by the Compensation Committee.
-The committee makes such an adjustment by setting baseline bonus levels at the beginning of the fiscal year under the Company's Executive Performance Bonus Plan and the 2006 Equity Incentive Plan, and bonuses for Named Executive Officers will, except in special circumstances such as unusual challenges or extraordinary successes, be adjusted downward to range from 50% to 200% of the baseline bonus amount based on financial performance factors and other performance factors for the fiscal year.
-Bonuses may also be adjusted upward above the baseline bonus level for performance under extraordinary circumstances or transactions, but the bonus may be zero if performance falls below threshold amounts or if the committee otherwise decides to reduce the bonus.
+The Compensation Committee established maximum cash bonus and target bonus levels for the Named Executive Officers under our Executive Performance Bonus Plan in June 2008.
+As described in the Compensation Discussion and Analysis section above, the maximum bonus amount is 300% of base salary, which is payable if we meet our financial operating income margin goal, subject to adjustment downward by the Compensation Committee.
+The committee makes such an adjustment by setting baseline bonus levels at the beginning of the fiscal year under our Executive Performance Bonus Plan and the 2006 Equity Incentive Plan, and bonuses for Named Executive Officers will, except in special circumstances such as unusual challenges or extraordinary successes, be adjusted to range from 50% to 200% of the baseline bonus amount based on financial performance factors and other performance factors for the fiscal year.
+Bonuses may also be subject to upward adjustment above the baseline bonus level for performance under extraordinary circumstances or transactions, but the bonus may be zero if performance falls below threshold amounts or if the committee otherwise decides to reduce the bonus.
 This column shows the range of bonus amounts for each Named Executive Officer from the threshold to the maximum based on the maximum permissible bonus amount set at the beginning of the fiscal year.
-The actual amounts awarded for fiscal year 2008 are set forth in the Summary Compensation Table in the Non-Equity Incentive Plan Compensation column.
+The actual amounts awarded for fiscal year 2009 are set forth in the Summary Compensation Table in the Non-Equity Incentive Plan Compensation column.